-You're shopping for a home loan and want today's mortgage rates.
+You’re shopping for a home loan and want .

-Each of the quotes you receive are different.
+Each mortgage rate quote you receive is different.

 Why is that?
 Are lenders pulling their rates from thin air?
 Are they trying to take advantage of you because you’re a first-time home buyer?
 Do they assume you don’t know any better?